Using DeepLabCut via OnDemand¶

 Starting a DeepLabCut session¶

-Select DeepLabCut (GPU) from the GUIs list of the Interactive Apps drop-down menu, or from the My Interactive Sessions page.
-Before using DeepLabCut, researchers need to request access to the GPU nodes, or have access to the DERI/Andrena GPU nodes.
+Select DeepLabCut from the GUIs list of the Interactive Apps drop-down menu, or from the My Interactive Sessions page.

 Choose the resources your job will need.
-Choosing a 1 hour maximum running time is the best option for getting a session quickly, unless you have access to owned nodes which may offer sessions immediately for up to 240hrs if resources are available.
+Choosing a 1 hour maximum running time is the best option for getting a session quickly.
+A running time of 24hrs can be requested and will run if resources are available.
+For 24h GPU job types, researchers need to request access to the GPU nodes, or have access to the DERI/Andrena GPU nodes.

 DeepLabCut only uses one GPU